-Now available from The Historic New Orleans Collection

-For more than 40 years, The Historic New Orleans Collection has published books exploring the history and culture of Louisiana and the Gulf South.
+Now available from The Historic New Orleans Collection For more than 40 years, The Historic New Orleans Collection has published books exploring the history and culture of Louisiana and the Gulf South.
 These three titles present voices of Black activists from the era of Reconstruction-journalists, poets, politicians, educators, and ardent champions of civil rights who have gone too long unheralded, until now.

-Afro-Creole Poetry in French from Louisiana's Radical Civil War-Era Newspapers a bilingual edition translated and introduced by Clint Bruce with a foreword by Angel Adams Parham hardcover • 341 pp. • \$40 the compelling true story of the New Orleans community that gave birth to the modern civil rights movement by Fatima Shaik hardcover • 224 pp. • US \$34.95 a graphic history about the nation's first Black lieutenant governor by Brian K. Mitchell, Barrington S. Edwards, and Nick Weldon winner of a 2021 Phillis Wheatley Book Award paperback • 256 pp. • \$19.95
+Afro-Creole Poetry in French from Louisiana's Radical Civil War-Era Newspapers a bilingual edition translated and introduced by Clint Bruce with a foreword by Angel Adams Parham hardcover • 341 pp. • \$40

+Economy Hall: The Hidden History of a Free Black Brotherhood the compelling true story of the New Orleans community that gave birth to the modern civil rights movement by Fatima Shaik hardcover • 224 pp. • US \$34.95 Monumental: Oscar Dunn and His Radical Fight in Reconstruction Louisiana a graphic history about the nation's first Black lieutenant governor by Brian K. Mitchell, Barrington S. Edwards, and Nick Weldon winner of a 2021 Phillis Wheatley Book Award paperback • 256 pp. • \$19.95 To order, visit www.hnoc.org/ourbooks.